 Anyone that has a gas boiler or appliance in their home should be vigilant when it comes to gas safety.
-Carbon monoxide poisoning can be deadly, and it's easy to mistake the signs and symptoms for other ailments like flu, viral infections or food poisoning.
+Carbon monoxide poisoning can be deadly, and it’s easy to mistake the signs and symptoms for other ailments like flu, viral infections or food poisoning.
 So make sure you know what to look out for and don’t cut corners when it comes to gas safety in the home.

 What are the signs and symptoms of carbon monoxide poisoning?